nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

   encapsulated in delivered BIBE protocol data units.

 > Bundle-in-bundle encapsulation may have broad utility, but the
-> principal motivating use case is the deployment of \"cross domain
+> principal motivating use case is the deployment of "cross domain
-> solutions\" in secure communications.
+> solutions" in secure communications.
 Under some circumstances a
 > bundle may arrive at a node that is on the frontier of a region of
 > network topology in which augmented security is required, from which
 > the bundle must egress at some other designated node.
 In that case,
 > the bundle may be encapsulated within a bundle to which the requisite
 > additional BP Security (BPSEC) extension block(s) can be attached,
 > whose source is the point of entry into the insecure region (the
-> \"security source\") and whose destination is the point of egress from
+> "security source") and whose destination is the point of egress from
-> the insecure region (the \"security destination\").
+> the insecure region (the "security destination").
 >
 > Note that: